Minipoloalex/feup-pfl-tp1/README.md

 ### 4.5 End of Game

 The game ends when one of the players wins.
-This is checked by the `game_over` predicate, which checks if the pentagon of the current player is captured, or if the current player has two pieces on the golden squares and the other player cannot remove them on his turn.
+This is checked by the `game_over` predicate, which verifies if the pentagon of the current player is captured, or if the current player has two pieces on the golden squares and the other player cannot remove them on his turn.

 To check if a player has two pieces on the golden squares, we use the `win_by_golden` predicate, which checks if the current player has two pieces on the golden squares.